Tom-Harris/cve/README.md

 # cve
 Script(s) to aid in assessing scan results
 # Purpose
-Aid in assessming scan results.
+Aid in assessing scan results.
 It provides basic data about a vulnerability using CVE API (starting with the RHEL API).

 It also uses the cvsslid module (git link) to recast CVSS scores with temporal and environmental variables.